Introduction

 Beginners’ Cell

-Meetings: Monthly on the fourth Sunday at 7:00 p.m., beginning with Vespers in the chapel at Madonna Rehabilitation Hospital.
-Then the group goes to the Platte Room for its gathering.
+Meetings: Monthly on the third Sunday at 7:00 p.m., beginning with Vespers in the chapel at Madonna Rehabilitation Hospital.
+Then the group goes to an alternate foom for its gathering.

 The Rule of Benedict (RB 73:8) says that the rule is for beginners; we are all beginners and all are welcome to this cell.